 So what do you eat after you give up the vegetable oils?
 First of all, our bodies actually need fat to function properly!
 Not only are our bodies comprised primarily of saturated fats, but cholesterol is the precursor to all steroid hormones including the sex hormones [ 2] .
 Our bodies need the cholesterol in saturated fat to manufacture hormones.
-Cholesterol is found in every cell in the body, and plays an important role in maintaining the integrity of each cell membrane.
-You can cook with healthy saturated fats like coconut oil, butter, lard, duck fat or tallow (preferably organic or grass-fed) when possible, and if you eat dairy products, stick to the full-fat options when chosing yogurt, kefir, sour cream, cream cheese, cheese and milk (preferably organic) instead of those gross tasting low-fat dairy products.
+Cholesterol is found in every cell in the body and plays an important role in maintaining the integrity of each cell membrane.
+You can cook with healthy saturated fats like coconut oil, butter, lard, duck fat or tallow (preferably organic or grass-fed) when possible, and if you eat dairy products, stick to the full-fat options when choosing yogurt, kefir, sour cream, cream cheese, cheese and milk (preferably organic) instead of those gross tasting low-fat dairy products.

 Get more Omega 3 fatty acid

 Omega 3 fatty acids are polyunsaturated fatty acids that are essential for the body.
-Omega 3 fats protect the body against a number of diseases by reducing inflammation in the body, and omega 3s balance out the inflammatory effect of omega 6 oils.
-Omega-3 fats are especially important for fertility because they help to regulate hormones in the body, increase cervical mucus, promote ovulation and overall improve the quality of the uterus by increasing the blood flow to the reproductive organs.
+Omega 3 fats protect the body against a number of diseases by reducing inflammation in the body, and Omega 3s balance out the inflammatory effect of omega 6 oils.
+Omega-3 fats are especially important for fertility because they help to regulate hormones in the body, increase cervical mucous, promote ovulation and overall improve the quality of the uterus by increasing the blood flow to the reproductive organs.
 Not to mention that omega 3 fats contain DHA and EPA, two fatty acids that are essential for neurological and early visual development of growing babies.
 Wild fresh water fish are an excellent source of these essential fats.
-In this article I discussed the difference between plant and animal sources of Omega 3 fats.
-Although you can get Omega 3’s from plant sources such as flax seeds, chia seeds and hemp seeds, our bodies have to convert plant-based Omega 3’s into a usable form, so it’s a good idea to get your Omega 3 fats from both plant and animal sources.
+In this article, I discussed the difference between plant and animal sources of Omega 3 fats.
+Although you can get Omega 3’s from plant sources such as flax seeds, chia seeds, and hemp seeds, our bodies have to convert plant-based Omega 3’s into a usable form, so it’s a good idea to get your Omega 3 fats from both plant and animal sources.

 Ditch the Xenoestrogens

 Xenoestrogens are synthetic or natural chemical compounds that mimic estrogen in the body.
 By mimicking estrogen in the body xenoestrogens act as endocrine disruptors because they mess around with our endocrine system.
-Our endocrine system influences every cell organ function in our bodies, and is made up of glands including our thyroid, pituitary, adrenals, pancreas, and our reproductive glands, the ovaries and testes, among others.
+Our endocrine system influences every cell organ function in our bodies and is made up of glands including our thyroid, pituitary, adrenals, pancreas, and our reproductive glands, the ovaries, and testes, among others.
 A healthy functioning endocrine system is essential for optimal fertility.
 Since our hormones are the chemical messengers that determine each and every stage of the menstrual cycle, when the delicate balance of these hormones is disrupted by environmental estrogens it can contribute to hormonal balances that can affect your fertility and your period health.